 - 4.1.
-The Student must ensure that all Fees and any related accommodation expenses are settled in advance of the commencement of each Trimester of Study. - 4.2.
-Unless an alternative written payment agreement has been entered into, the Student will not be allowed to commence the Trimester of Study until the tuition fees have been paid in full.
-Any prevailing discounts can only be applied once. - 4.3.
+The Student must ensure that all Fees and any related accommodation expenses are settled in advance of the commencement of each Trimester of Study as indicated in the invoice and Schedule of Fees and Expenses. - 4.2.
+Only one type of scholarship or prevailing discount may be applied at once. - 4.3.
+If for any reason, fees have not been settled by the commencement of a trimester, the following late payment surcharges will be applied: - a.
+Up until the end of Week 1 no surcharge - b.
+Up until the end of Week 2 a five percent (5%) surcharge - c.
+Up until the end of Week 3 a ten percent (10%) surcharge - d.
+Should a student fail to pay their fees by the end of Week 4, they will be withdrawn from the programme - 4.4.
 All Fees and accommodation charges are clearly published in the Catalogue, which EAHM reserves the right to amend from time to time.
-All fees may increase by up to 10% over the duration of a student's period of studies (three years) and no less than six months' notice will be provided for an increase in fees. - 4.4.
+All fees may increase by up to 10% over the duration of a student's period of studies (three years) and no less than six months' notice will be provided for an increase in fees. - 4.5.
 After the commencement of the Trimester of Study the Student (or, where relevant, the Student's sponsor or Representative) shall not be entitled to any refunds on Fees or accommodation charges.
-Prior to the commencement of the Trimester refunds will only be given in accordance with EAHM's published financial Policies. - 4.5.
-All fees must be paid before the start of each trimester unless a payment plan has been approved. - 4.6.
-If fees are not paid on time, the following surcharges will apply: - a.
-After end of week 1, no surcharge. - b.
-After end of week 2, five percent (5%) surcharge.
+Prior to the commencement of the Trimester refunds will only be given in accordance with EAHM's published Financial Policies.